On This Page

 - Any person found in a public place to be under the influence of intoxicating liquor or drug and unable to care for his/her own safety, or who is interfering with the use of a public way, is guilty of disorderly conduct, which is a misdemeanor.

-For information about alcohol/drug abuse counseling, treatment, rehabilitation information, referral information, and social service directories for Los Angeles County, employees should contact the Office of Human Resources and students should send inquiries to email@example.com.
+For information about alcohol/drug abuse counseling, treatment, rehabilitation information, professional resource information, and social service directories for Los Angeles County, employees should contact the Office of Human Resources and students should seek assistance through TimelyCare and/or send inquiries to email@example.com.

 Employees must perform job duties unimpaired by illegal drugs or the improper use of legal drugs.
 Any employee who demonstrates impaired judgment, performance, or behavior, which is reasonably judged to be the result of drugs, may be subject to drug testing.